 We develop five orthogonal factors out of the fourteen explanatory variables above to mitigate the issue of multicollinearity.
 Table 6 shows the correlation between the original fourteen explanatory variables and the construct factors.
 We define factor 1 as “Outliers and general variations”, factor 2 as “Sales level and variation”, factor 3 as “Central tendency of sales”, factor 4 as “Price level and variation”, and factor 5 as “Randomness and growth”.
-We then regress the percentage improvement by the models based on these 5 factors.
+We then regress the percentage improvement by the models based on these 5 factors at SKU level.
 For robustness, we construct the model with and without dummy variables for product categories.

 Table 6.
 The pattern of the factors